 Stones for women in the Old Cambridge Burying Ground–and in many other colonial burial sites–tend to name them in terms of their husbands and fathers.(1) The honorific “Mrs.” usually appears (although this could refer to an older unmarried lady as … Continue reading Stones for Women and the Terms They Use

-2017 Colonial Children’s Activities begin in Harvard Square, Cambridge, MA.
-Continue reading Summer 2017 Tours Have Begun!
+2018 Colonial Children’s Activities will begin July 7 in Harvard Square, Cambridge, MA!
+Continue reading Summer 2018 Tours To Begin July 7!

 Often, as I’m seated on the red carpet that is Mistress Elizabeth’s open-air school on Saturday mornings, Continue reading The 11:30 Children’s Activity Hour